hualin-ok/hualin-ok.github.io/workshops.md

 **Past workshops include:**

-- Making Casual Inference in Nonrandomized Studies
+- Making Causal Inference in Nonrandomized Studies
 - R for Data Analysis and Visualization
 - Python for Research
 - Data Carpentry (Spreadsheets, OpenRefine, and R)